Thai princess approves Chinese vaccine imports as coronavirus cases, anger mount

 In Malaysia, the monarchy is also under fire for allegedly undermining a vaccine rollout amid its own spike in covid cases.

 Last month, Malaysians took to social media to vent their frustration over allegations that the king and his entourage received the Sinopharm jab during a trip to the United Arab Emirates in January; the vaccine has not been approved for use in the Southeast Asian country.
-According to the report in the Asia Sentinel, King Al-Sultan Abdullah also brought back 2,000 doses for his family, business partners and friends.
+According to the report in the Asia Sentinel, which cited anonymous sources, King Al-Sultan Abdullah also brought back 2,000 doses for his family, business partners and friends.

 The Malaysian health minister denied the report, but when the queen was asked on Instagram if her servants had also been inoculated, she answered: “Dengki ke?” or “Are you jealous?” in Malay.